-Definition \ref{def:P}(i) requires the partition to be rich enough to be able to sharply construct the data restrictions and the parameter of interest, while Definition \ref{def:P}(ii) requires each set to be a rectangle and further overlap or be disjoint in each coordinate with respect to every other set in the partition so that they can be ordered in each coordinate to be able to sharply impose the restrictions in Assumption UM$_j$ and US$_j$ for different values of $j$.
+Figure \ref{fig:sets_example} graphically illustrates how we can exploit the rectangular structure underlying the selection model and parameters in \eqref{eq:rectangle1} and \eqref{eq:rectangle2} to construct a partition satisfying Definition \ref{def:P} in the context of a simple version of Example \ref{ex:double}.
+Figure \ref{fig:sets_example}(a) first presents the sets in $\mathbb{U}^{*}(h)$.
+Figure \ref{fig:sets_example}(b) then shows how to exploit the rectangular structure of these sets to construct a partition satisfying Definition \ref{def:P}.
+It takes the endpoints of the various rectangles to form disjoint rectangles that partition the entire space.

-To better understand Definition \ref{def:P}, Figure \ref{fig:sets_example} provides a graphical illustration in the context of a simple version of Example \ref{ex:double}.
-Figure \ref{fig:sets_example}(a) presents the sets that underlie $\mathbb{U}^{*}_{h}$.
-Figure \ref{fig:sets_example}(b) then shows how to exploit the underlying rectangular structure in \eqref{eq:rectangle1} and \eqref{eq:rectangle2} of these sets to construct a partition satisfying the properties in Definition \ref{def:P}.
-In particular, it takes the endpoints of the various rectangles to form a number of disjoint rectangles that partition the entire space.
-This same idea can be applied to also construct a partition in the general case.
-Specifically, for each $j=1,\ldots,J$, let $u_{(1),j} \leq \ldots \leq u_{(M_j),j}$ denote the ordered values of all the end points in the $j$th dimension of the underlying rectangular sets in \eqref{eq:rectangle1} and \eqref{eq:rectangle2} that form the sets in $\mathbb{U}^{*}_h$, and $\{0,1\}$ in case they are not one of the end points.
-We can then take
+This idea can also be applied to construct a partition more generally.
+Specifically, for each $j=1,\ldots,J$, let $u_{(1),j} \leq \ldots \leq u_{(M_j),j}$ denote the ordered values of all the end points in the $j$th dimension of the underlying rectangular sets in \eqref{eq:rectangle1} and \eqref{eq:rectangle2} that form the sets in $\mathbb{U}^{*}(h)$ together with 0 and 1.
+Let $\mathbb{U}(h)$ then denote the partition obtained by

-i.e. a rectangular partition constructed by taking the Cartesian product of the set of intervals based on adjacent endpoints in each dimension.
+i.e. a collection of hyperrectangles constructed by taking the Cartesian product of the set of intervals based on adjacent endpoints in each dimension.